-Step 5: Provide plan information to participants
+Step 5: Provide Plan Information to Participants

 You must notify all eligible employees about your small business 401(k) plan (or any updates to it), typically 30 days before they go into effect.
 A summary plan description that you circulate usually serves as the primary way to share information about your plan and its benefits.
 If you include plan features like automatic enrollment, Safe Harbor, or a Qualified Default Investment Alternative, you may have to issue additional notices to your plan participants.

-Fiduciary responsibilities for a 401(k) plan
+What are the fiduciary responsibilities for a 401(k) plan?

 Once you’ve established your company’s small business 401(k) plan, there are a number of ongoing administration requirements.
 One of the decisions you’ll have to make as you set up a plan is who will act as your plan’s fiduciaries.
 Plan fiduciaries owe a duty of care to plan participants and beneficiaries to make sure decisions surrounding the plan serve their best interests.
 There can be many plan fiduciaries operating in different roles, such as plan trustee, investment manager, and administrator.

 The IRS website outlines the key responsibilities for a 401(k) plan fiduciary.
 He or she must:

 - Act solely in the interest of the participants and their beneficiaries

 - Act for the exclusive purpose of providing benefits to workers participating in the plan and their beneficiaries, and defraying reasonable expenses of the plan